Miami Sound Machine: Appearances and soundtracks

-1987 and Gloria Estefan and Miami Sound Machine

 After a massive world tour that ran from 1985 to 1986, the following members left the group: guitarist Wesley B. Wright; founding bassist Juan Marcos Avila; and keyboardist Roger Fisher.
 Emilio assumed the role of producer and no longer performed live.

 Let It Loose / Anything for You

 Miami Sound Machine returned to the studio in early 1987, and bassist Jorgé "George" Casas on bass, keyboardist Clay Ostwald, and guitarist John DeFaria joined the remaining members.
 With "Kiki" Garcia being the remaining core member, Gloria Estefan was given top billing and the band's name was changed to Gloria Estefan and Miami Sound Machine to capitalize on the lead singer's mass appeal.

 In late 1987, Miami Sound Machine released Let It Loose, and it went multi-platinum, with three million copies sold in the US alone.
 It featured the hits "Anything for You" reaching number 1 on the Billboard Hot 100, "1-2-3" making it to No. 3, "Betcha Say That" to number 36, "Rhythm Is Gonna Get You" to No. 5, and "Can't Stay Away from You" to No. 6.
-"Can't Stay Away from You", "Anything for You" and "1-2-3" were all top charting singles on the Adult Contemporary hits as well.
+"Can't Stay Away from You", "Anything for You" and "1-2-3" were also top charting singles on the Adult Contemporary hits.

-Another world tour began and the group traveled for the first time to Europe, South America and an even more extensive tour in the United States, culminating in a finale with massive sold-out concert in their hometown of Miami, Florida, which was recorded and later sold on VHS.
+Another world tour began and the group traveled for the first time to Europe, South America. and an even more extensive tour in the United States, culminating with a sold-out concert in their hometown of Miami, Florida, which was recorded and later sold on VHS.
 By 1988, founding member "Kiki" Garcia quit.
 With no other core members remaining other than Gloria herself, the "Miami Sound Machine" moniker was to be used from that point on for concerts and live performances only.

 In 1988, after the worldwide chart success of single "Anything for You", her Let it Loose album was repackaged overseas as Anything for You.
 It became the band's first UK number 1 album, selling over a million copies.
-It was the biggest selling album of the year in The Netherlands, staying at number 1 for 22 weeks.
+It was the biggest selling album of the year in The Netherlands, staying at number 1 for 16 weeks.
 The album also took top honors in Australia and Canada, launching Gloria Estefan to superstar status.